g-patin/microfading/docs/configuration-info.md

 |institution| Information about the institution using the microfading devices
 |report_figures | Information about the figures displayed in microfading reports

-For each key, information can be stored and used by some of the methods available in the `microfading` package.
-For exemple, the key *institution* enables you to store information about your institution (name, acronym, address, etc.), so that these info can automatically be added in reports or in microfading files as metadata.

-**IMPORTANT !!**
-Whenever you upgrade the `microfading` package, the *config_info* is reset to its initial state, i.e. empty dictionaries except for the 'functions' dictionary.
-This means that you will need to refill the config_info file as it was before the upgrade.

 ## 2. **Content update**